 Social media can be a powerful tool that allows us to connect with people through an online community to encourage one another and share our stories.
-The following guidelines will enable one to effectively and appropriately represent oneself through social media as you seek to honor God and connect with each other.
+The following guidelines will enable us to effectively and appropriately represent ourselves through social media as we seek to honor God and connect with each other.
+Inappropriate representation or misuse of social media could result in disciplinary action.